isomerpages/mse-sggreenplan/_key-focus-areas/3-sustainable-living.md

 **Sustainable Living** means we will reduce carbon emissions, keep our environment clean, and make saving resources and energy a way of life in Singapore.

 **Circular Economy**
-We aim to be a Zero Waste nation powered by a circular economy, with a high rate of recycling so that our precious resources can be used many times over.
+We aim to be a zero waste nation powered by a circular economy, with a high rate of recycling so that our precious resources can be used many times over.
 We have closed our water loop by recycling our used water to make NEWater, and will make a similar strong push towards circularity in waste materials to transform trash to treasure.
 We will also turn incinerated waste into NEWSand, to be used for construction.

-**Eco-Stewardship Programme**
+**Eco Stewardship Programme**
 This will involve all MOE schools from Kindergarten to Pre-University.
 MOE will strengthen school curricula and programmes on sustainability. **Our aim is to achieve a two-third reduction of net carbon emissions from the schools sector by 2030, with at least 20% of schools to be carbon neutral by 2030.**

 **Green Commutes**
-We are making good progress towards achieving our goal of bringing 8 out of 10 households to being within a 10 minute walk of a train station by the 2030s.
+We are making good progress towards achieving our goal of bringing 8 out of 10 households to being within a 10-minute walk of a train station by the 2030s.
 In the coming years, new stations and lines will be opened almost every year.
 The rail network will grow from around 230 km today to 360 km by the early 2030s.

 #### Initiatives For Schools And Students